 - sliced green onions

 - If you are going to steam rice, start the rice per package instructions and amounts desired on now.

-- Pre-heat the oven to 425°F and cover a sheet pan with aluminum foil.
+- Pre-heat the oven to 425°F and cover a sheet pan (affiliate link) with aluminum foil.

 - Add the meatball ingredients into a medium sized bowl and combine well.
 Without overworking the meat (which makes a very dense meatball), form into meatballs about the size of a walnut; about 1 to 1.5-inches diameter transferring onto the prepared baking sheet.